-In response to the measures and goals outlined in the Academic Overview, and in light of continued growth, program enhancements, changes in program delivery methods, and additional academic support space, a number of strategic new and expansion projects across the five campuses of the university are in process and will be needed in future.
-While all U of A campuses work together to serve in the Campus Alberta Framework, each serve distinct and separate constituencies within Alberta, putting the university in a unique position within the Campus Alberta Model.
-Consideration should be given to the university to properly highlight the needs of each of our campuses without them being diluted by the greater need of one campus over the other.
+In response to the measures and goals outlined in the Academic Overview, and in light of continued growth, program enhancements, changes in program delivery methods, and the need for additional academic support space, a number of strategic new and expansion projects across the five campuses of the university are in process and will be needed in future.
+While all U of A campuses work together as a whole, each serves distinct and separate constituencies within Alberta, putting the university in a unique position within the Campus Alberta Model.
+As a result, special financial consideration should be given the U of A to properly meet the needs of each of our campuses without any one being overshadowed by the needs of any other.

-The capital priorities outlined at the end of this chapter advance the goals of the institution and provide a rational context for addressing the greatest needs.
+The capital priorities outlined at the end of this chapter advance the goals of the institution and provide a rational context for addressing areas of greatest need.
 Outside of identifying needs and capital requests to government, the Capital Plan provides a mechanism for the university to target and leverage partnered funding.
-The U of A remains committed to seeking partnership opportunities, which leverage provincial funding and maintain the momentum of the university's initiatives in support of its vision and of government's priorities for post-secondary education.
+The U of A remains committed to seeking partnership opportunities that leverage provincial funding and maintain the momentum of the university's initiatives in support of its vision and of government's priorities for post-secondary education.